CircuitGuy943/CAD-Work/README.md

 (Could update to have an IR distance sensor, one of the ones I bought for my drone, instead of the mechanical clip to judge distance of turning, will also be more accurate.
 Need to rewrite code as well though.

 ## Quadcopter
-One of my biggest projects yet, a custom made quadcopter, desigend and 3D printed from the top up utilising an also custom flightcontroller board with, you guessed it, custom firmware: https://github.com/CircuitGuy943/Quadcopter
+One of my biggest projects yet, a custom made quadcopter, designed and 3D printed from the top up utilising an also custom flightcontroller board with, you guessed it, custom firmware: https://github.com/CircuitGuy943/Quadcopter
 (Work there needs to be organised into the old/new designs.
 The new case design will probably be a separate fusion online file so that I can maintain the old design for easy viewing and separation once I overhaul the design)

 ## Recept